-Congratulations and farewell to Clayton and all of Team Georgia’s newest retirees!
+Congratulations and farewell to Lyn and all of Team Georgia’s newest retirees!

 Are you, or is someone you know, retiring soon?
 Send us a horizontal photo to feature here on this website!

 On June 18, 2014 the Georgia Department of Administrative Services recognized the outstanding achievements of 21 agencies and members of the University System of Georgia at the annual State Charitable Contributions Program awards ceremony.

 SCCP was established in 1982 by the Georgia General Assembly and the awards recognize the significant achievements of participating agencies.
 In the last 17 years, the program has raised more than $43 million to help support local and nationwide charities.
 More than 100 independent charities and federations participate in the SCCP and more than 114,000 state employees are eligible to participate.
 Last fall, more than $1.39 million was pledged across the state.

 Sid Johnson, commissioner of the Georgia Department of Administrative Services, hosted the awards ceremony, welcoming Frank W. Berry, commissioner of the Georgia Department of Behavioral Health and Developmental Disabilities, as the keynote speaker.
 Commissioner Berry served as the Honorary Chair of the 2013/14 SCCP campaign and spoke at length about his experiences over the last year traveling to other agencies for their SCCP events.

 “You start to see and meet people who have a common cause,” explained Commissioner Berry.
 “I never really realized there was such a large numbers of others who have such a desire to help their fellow person.
 To me, you all epitomize the concept of helping people and getting others to want to be public servants.”